pav-codes/Network-Traffic-Analysis/README.md

 ### ICMP Traffic
 ![ICMP](screenshots/icmp.png)

-## Findings
+## Observation
-- Majority of traffic used TCP.
+- No signs of network attacks detetcted.
-- Web traffic was encrypted using TLS.
-- DNS queries were observed during website access.
-- ICMP packets appeared during ping testing.
 - No malicious traffic was detected.

 ## Conclusion